-The more shopping platforms you integrate with, the higher the chances are to cover the needs of most online store owners.
+The more shopping platforms you integrate with, the higher the chances are to cover the needs of most online merchants.

-In this article, you will discover more about shopping cart API integration and a simple way to integrate with multiple eCommerce APIs.
+In this article, you will discover more about shopping cart API integration and how to easily integrate with eCommerce APIs.

 What is the Shopping Cart API?

-Shopping cart API (application programming interface) is a kind of access to various types of store information like orders, products, customers, shipments, categories, etc. For every B2B SaaS provider, shopping cart API offers a pool of opportunities.
+Shopping cart API (application programming interface) is a kind of access to various types of store information.
+It includes orders, products, customers, shipments, categories, etc. For every B2B SaaS provider, shopping cart API offers a pool of opportunities.

 For example, as an inventory management software vendor, you need to access information related to inventory and synchronize it across all your sales channels from the shopping carts.

-When you connect with these platforms, you will be able to retrieve all the required information from e-stores built on those shopping carts.
+When you connect with these platforms, you will be able to retrieve all the required information from e-stores.
 In this process, the shopping cart API becomes the medium through which the two applications - eCommerce software and shopping cart interact to transfer data.

 What is Shopping Cart Integration?

-During the process, the API of eCommerce software integrates with the API of a shopping cart to allow access to data.
+During the process, the API of eCommerce software integrates with the API of a shopping cart.